AAGI-AUS/AAGI-HTML-Draft/README.md

 ## Acknowledgments

 This package was developed based on the original work by Dr. Dongwen Luo, a Senior Researcher at AgResearch, New Zealand.
 We gratefully acknowledge his contributions.

+## Logo Rights

+Please note that the logo of the AAGI project and the logos for the GRDC and AAGI strategic partners do not fall under the MIT License.
+AAGI retains full rights to the AAGI logo.
+The GRDC and the AAGI strategic partners—Curtin University, the University of Queensland and the University of Adelaide/Adelaide University—retain full rights to their own logos respectively.